yulin-physics/yulinchen/README.md

-# Personal Profile Page (First React Project)
+# Personal Profile Page (First Vue Project)

 # https://yulin-physics.github.io/yulinchen

-This project was built with REACT framework, an one page website about me.
-Showcasing projects I was working on between July and October 2021.
-It has a lot of css not in use, needs some clean up of the code.

-Taken Zooper template

-Embed Dev.to blogs
+This project was built with Vue and Nuxt framework, using [Zooper](https://github.com/fayazara/zooper) template as a starting point and embeded Dev-to blogs.

 ## Installations